diging/amphora/README.md

 * Can talk to a Handle server to generate unique handles for resources,
 * Curate and retrieve collections of resources (e.g. a corpus for text mining), including remote resources.
+* Friendly and simple content access control for projects working with copyright or otherwise restricted data.

 The target audience is primarily scholars working with digitized texts that need a more robust storage facility than whatever mess is on their harddrive, and need stable URIs.